evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 --- abstract

-When doing some Internet-wide measurements, it is often necessary to send active probes to either collaborating parties or non collaborating parties; the latter is similar scan and could be perceived as aggressive.
+When doing some Internet-wide measurements, it is often necessary to send active probes to either collaborating parties or non-collaborating parties; the latter is similar scan and could be perceived as aggressive.
 This document proposes a couple of simple techniques allowing any party or organization to understand what this unsolicited packet is, what is its purpose, and more important who to contact.

 --- middle

 # Introduction

-When doing some Internet-wide measurements, it is frequently necessary to send active probes to either collaborating parties or non collaborating parties.
+When doing some Internet-wide measurements, it is frequently necessary to send active probes to either collaborating parties or non-collaborating parties.

 Sending unsolicited probes should be done at a rate low enough to avoid causing a denial of services.
 But even at a low rate, those probes could trigger an alarm that will request some investigation by either the party receiving the probe (i.e., when the probe destination address is one address assigned to the receiving party) or by a third party having some devices where those probes are transiting (e.g., an Internet transit router).